adna4700/PES-Assignment-3/README.md

      /* Code of Vapa8623 reviewed by me */

-ESE CODE STANDARD- No file description in DEBUG.c

-1. Comments can be clearer
+1. Comments can be more descriptive
-2. Magic numbers used in the code
+2. Magic numbers are used in the code
 3. Difficult readiability, need logic descitption
 4. Need modularity to make the code compact
-5. redundandt and not required functionns present
+5. redundandt and not required functionns present (Basically need to clean up the code)
 6. Delay not working properly
+7. Functionality is proper
+8. Required output is obtained
+9. Had separate files for RUN and DEBUG, need to merge it to one
+10. ESE Code guidelines violations present (minor) like ddescription of files, etc